Top Online Liberal Arts Degree Programs

-Look for schools with institutional accreditation from one of these agencies.
+Look for schools that are accredited at the institute level from one of these agencies.

 WHAT CAN YOU DO WITH A LIBERAL ARTS DEGREE?

-656,776 people in the workforce had a degree in the liberal arts in 2016.
+656,776 people in the work force had a degree in the liberal arts in 2016.
 That number could grow by 3.57% in the next year.
-The average age of people in the workforce with a liberal arts degree in 2016 was 43.
-The majority of people who earned a liberal arts degree (62.1%) were female.
-The top careers for liberal arts degree holders were managers, elementary & middle school teachers and postsecondary teachers.
+The average age of people in the work force with a liberal arts degree in 2016 was 43.
+Most of people who earned a liberal arts degree (62.1%) were female.
+The top careers for liberal arts degree holders were managers, elementary & middle school teachers and post secondary teachers.

 |District of Columbia||20,010||$142,440|

-Managers are responsible for a specific function or department with an organization.
-From accounting to human resources, a manager sets goals for the group and chooses what work needs to be done while making sure to lead their team to success.
+Managers are responsible for certain functions or department with an organization.
+From accounting to HR, a manager sets goals for the group and chooses what work needs to be done while making sure to lead their team to success.